boxyhq/website/docs/jackson/sso-flow/index.md

 Jackson has been designed to abstract the underlying SAML/OIDC login flow as a pure OAuth 2.0 flow.
 This means it's compatible with any standard OAuth 2.0 library out there, both client-side and server-side.
 It is important to remember that SSO Connection is configured per customer unlike OAuth 2.0 where you can have a single OAuth app supporting logins for all customers.

-Jackson also supports the PKCE authorization flow (<https://oauth.net/2/pkce/>), so you can protect your SPAs.
+Jackson also supports the [PKCE authorization flow](https://oauth.net/2/pkce/), so you can protect your SPAs.

 If for any reason you need to implement the flow on your own, the steps are outlined below: